Ebaka716/designSystem/memory-bank/activeContext.md

 - Conditionally rendering component sections or internal structures based on props.
 - Using flexbox for layout, including sticky footers in cards.
 - Handling component padding internally where possible, but overriding via `className` when context requires specific adjustments (e.g., `CardActionFooterV1` padding in combined examples).
+- Utilizing Next.js App Router `layout.tsx` conventions for shared UI is the standard approach for route segments.

 ## Learnings & Insights
 - `create-next-app` can be sensitive to parent directory names.